 Oxidase test checks the production of cytochrome-c oxidases, whose presence in the test organism becomes evident by the formation of the blue-purple coloured complex (indophenols).
 It uses TMPD (tetramethyl phenylenediamine dihydrochloride) reagent.

-In oxidized state, TMPD develops a blue-purple coloured complex, while remains colourless in reduced state.
+In an oxidized state, TMPD develops a blue-purple coloured complex while remains colourless in a reduced state.
 Therefore, we can say that the oxidase reagent performs dual functions as a redox indicator and mediator.

-The enzyme cytochrome oxidases carry an iron-containing haemoprotein, and generally exist within the mitochondrial cells of the aerobic organisms.
-The enzyme cytochrome oxidases contribute to a part of the respiratory chain, and uses oxygen as a final electron acceptor.
+The enzyme cytochrome oxidases carry an iron-containing haemoprotein and generally exist within the mitochondrial cells of aerobic organisms.
+The enzyme cytochrome oxidases contribute to a part of the respiratory chain and use oxygen as a final electron acceptor.

 Content: Oxidase Test